-Special for the holidays: cloth, \$2;

 REVOLUTION.
-Three volumes in

-one.
-List. \$12.50; special, \$10.50.
+Three volumes in one.
+List, \$12.50; special, \$10.50.

-\$5.50.
-THE HISTORY OF THE HAY. don.
-The powerful socialist novel MARKET AFFAIR, by Henry Da in which the author prophetically vid.
+don.
+The powerful socialist novel MARKET AFFAIR, by Henry Dain which the author prophetically vid.
 A conscientious study of one foresaw fascism.
-A perfect gift, of America's most famous labor FRANCIS BACON, Philosopher cases.
+A perfect gift.
+Paper, \$1.45. of America's most famous labor FRANCIS BACON, Philosopher cases.
 Cloth.
-List. \$6.75; special of Industrial Science, by Benjamin \$5.50.
+List, \$6.75; special of Industrial Science, by Benjamin \$5.50.
 Books by Leon Trotsky:

-THE FIRST FIVE VEARS OF THE COMMUNIST INTERNATION AL. Two volumes.
+THE FIRST FIVE YEARS OF THE COMMUNIST INTERNATION-AL. Two volumes.
 Cloth.
-Specia for the holidays: \$5.50.
+Special for the holidays: \$5.50.
 LENIN.
-A reprint just released o the famous sketches, anecdotes and memories written by Trotsky after the death of his comrade-in-arms Cloth. \$2.95.
+A reprint just released of the famous sketches, anecdotes and memories written by Trotsky after the death of his comrade in arms Cloth, \$2.95.
 STALIN.
 A biography.
+Cloth.
-Cloth, \$3.50; paper, \$1.95.

-TROTSKY'S DIARY IN EXILE: 1935.
+\$3.50; paper, \$1.95.
+TROTSKY'S DIARY IN EXHLE: 1935.
 Holiday price: \$3.50.
 LITERATURE AND REVOLU-TION.
 Cloth.
 List, \$3.75; special, \$1.98.
 Books by James P. Cannon:

-NOTEBOOK OF AN AGITATOR.
-Socialist journalism at its best -humor, irony, sadness, anger, the inspiring vision of the America to be.
+NOTEBOOK OF AN AGITATOR. ocialist journalism at its best humor, irony, sadness, anger, the inspiring vision of the America to be.
 A collection written in the heat of the class struggle.
 About the best present you can give someone who has never read socialist lit erature before.
 Special for the holidays: cloth. \$3.25; paper. \$1.95.
 HISTORY OF AMERICAN TROT-SKYISM.
-The founder of the Socialist Workers party tells about the difficult early days in the struggle to build a revolutionary socialist party in America.
-Cloth \$2.75; paper. \$2.
+The founder of the Socialist Workers party tells about the difficult early days in the struggle to build a revolutionarysocialist party in America.
+Cloth \$2.75; paper, \$2.

 STRUGGLE FOR A PROLETAR IAN PARTY.
-Documents written in the fight against the anti-Sovie faction headed by Shachtman and Burnham.
+Documents written in the fight against the anti-Soviet faction headed by Shachtman and Burnham.
 A must for students of socialist politics.
-Cloth, \$2.75; paper, \$2.
+Cloth, \$2.75; pa per, \$2.

 THE DEVELOPMENT OF THE

 UNADDRESSED LETTERS and

 FOUNDATIONS OF CHRISTIAN-

+ART AND SOCIAL LIFE, by G. V

 ITY, by Karl Kautsky.
 Cloth.
 List.